-Credit Card Authorization Codes Solved 2020
+Credit Card Authorization Codes Solved 2023

 When a customer presents their payment card to make a transaction, the terminal reads the card and sends the relevant information to the customer's issuing bank.
-The issuing bank will look up the card and verify that it can process the transaction.
-The bank checks whether the account has sufficient funds, whether the card has been reported lost or stolen, or if there are any other flags on the account.
+The issuing bank's system will look up the card and verify that it can process the transaction.
+The bank check to make sure the account has sufficient funds, the card hasn't been reported lost or stolen, and there are no other flags on the account.

 If there’s a problem, the merchant will see a message indicating that the authorization was declined, and the code should provide additional details as to why.
 Otherwise, the authorization code will say that the merchant is good to go ahead with processing the transaction (or, in some cases, placing an authorization hold).
 Authorization codes are usually fairly straightforward, but not always.

 Are There Ambiguous Credit Card Authorization Codes?

 Sometimes, the authorization code will instruct the merchant to call the issuing bank on the phone for further instructions.
 A decline code may also be sent if the cardholder told their bank to allow the transaction only if it equals a certain dollar amount—this is not uncommon with corporate credit cards.
 A complete list of decline codes can be found here.

 How Do Credit Card Authorization Codes Affect Chargebacks?

 Remember, a successful authorization code does not mean that the cardholder has approved the transaction, or that they are even aware it is taking place.
 The code only means that the account has sufficient funds and that the card has not yet been reported lost or stolen.
 A transaction that receives authorization approval can still be fraudulent and can still end in a chargeback for the merchant.

 Authorization codes should also be examined along with other transaction data when analyzing your chargebacks to discover their root causes.
 If you receive multiple chargebacks for transactions bearing the same authorization code, it may be that you or one of your employees have misunderstood what that code means and how it should be handled.

 Most of the time, the authorization step is a fleeting and unremarkable part of processing a transaction.
-The majority of cards will pass authorization without incident; customers who are told their card has been declined usually have alternate payment methods they can use.
+The majority of cards will pass authorization without incident, and customers who are told their card has been declined usually have alternate payment methods they can use.
 When merchants are following sensible procedures, declined transactions will not be processed and authorization-related chargebacks should be rare.